JordanHiggins777/Engineering_4_NoteBook/README.md

 ## Diagram/Picture:
 N/A
 ## Reflection:
 Given you are reading this I did eventually get this assignment done.
+This was a easy assignment that wouldve taken ~ one day to complete in different senario, hopefully in the near future 2020 quarantine will be over.
 ## Resources:

 </p>